scalypear/pyside6_custom_title_bar/README.md

 ### Using CustomTitleBar in a QWidget
 If the root is a `QWidget`, place a layout, then a central widget in that layout, then place a vertical layout in the central widget, then place the the `CustomTitleBar`, then after that, place a layout which holds all of your app's other content (this is important because it will allow you to add back in contents margins that have to be removed from the higher level elements).
+So they structure will be:

+- QWidget:
+  - Container layout:
+    - QWidget (i.e., acts as the central widget):
+      - QVBoxLayout:
+        - CustomTitleBar widget
+        - Content layout (add contents margins here):
+          - App content

 For example, see [`customtitlebar_example_qwidget.py`](examples/customtitlebar_example_qwidget.py) or see [below](#example-qwidget).